The $35K Ghostwriting Scam That Almost Fooled Me (And How It Could Fool You)

 Different communications used different addresses: a P.O.
 Box for direct contact, a residential address for the professional platform, and a business address for the real estate company.
 The provided phone number had no connection to the established business listings and operated through services commonly used for temporary business lines.

 Despite claiming to have developed a comprehensive “Theory of Everything,” there was no trace of educational credentials, published papers, speaking engagements, or intellectual contributions anywhere.
-Public records revealed significant past financial troubles, including major loan defaults that raised questions about current credibility and motivations.
+Public records revealed significant past financial troubles, including major loan defaults.

 The person was real.
 The business was real.
 The philosophical project?
 Pure fiction.